nmailx/GettingCleaningDataProject/README.md

 The names of the features measured in the study are read from 'features.txt'.
 The features' names are then assigned as column names when reading the training and test data.

+This R file assumes that the folder 'UCI HAR Dataset' is placed in the working folder.
+Then, simply run the R file and the tidy data set 'projtidydata.txt' in the 'UCI HAR Dataset' folder.

 ### Step 1: Merge training and test data
 The following code
 ```